rahgadda/chatgpt/02-dev/03-weaviate/weavite.md

 -

 ## Acronyms
-- `Search`
+- **Search:**
-  - `Syntactic`: This is the conventional serach that we perform on regular database using like, where etc.. based upon the actual words.
+  - *Syntactic:* This is the conventional serach that we perform on regular database using like, where etc.. based upon the actual words.
-  - `Semantic`: This is a way of understanding what a user is really looking for, and providing them with the most relevant results possible.
+  - *Semantic:* This is a way of understanding what a user is really looking for, and providing them with the most relevant results possible.
-- `Vector DB`
+- **Vector DB:**
   - `Relational Databases [RDBMS]` designed couple of decades ago work with structured data, using features like primary keys, tables (rows and columns).
 This has inability to scale horizontally to support increasing workloads.
   - `NoSQL` database work with semi-structured and unstructured data.
 They come in the form of the document store, key-value store, graph database, and column-oriented DB.
 They have ability to scale horizontally.
   - `Graph DB` is also a special type of database that stores data in the form of nodes connected with relationships.
 The building blocks of this DB are below: